 In 2007, he was selected by the Italian Air Force to become a test pilot.
 He trained as an Experimental Test Pilot at EPNER, the French test pilot school in Istres.

 Luca is a major in the Italian Air Force.
 He has logged more than 2000 hours flying time, is qualified on more than 20 types of military airplanes and helicopters, and has flown over 40 types of aircraft.

 Luca was selected as an ESA astronaut in May 2009.

-In February 2011, Luca was assigned as a flight engineer to Italian space agency ASI's first long-duration mission to the International Space Station.
+In February 2011, Luca was assigned as a flight engineer to Italian space agency ASI's first long-duration mission on the International Space Station.
 He was launched on a Soyuz launcher from Baikonur, Kazakhstan on 28 May 2013.

 Luca spent 166 days in space conducting over 20 experiments and took part in two spacewalks and the docking of four spacecraft for his Volare mission.
 He landed safely back on Earth on 11 November 2013.